 The Event Monitoring Service (EMS) is a framework for monitoring system resources which includes configuring resources for monitoring, checking resource status, and sending notification to target systems when configured conditions are met.

-updated for EMS has been updated to version A.04.00.01 to incorporate defect fixes.
+updated for June EMS has been updated to version A.04.00.02 to incorporate defect fixes.
+2004 updated for EMS has been updated to version A.04.00.01 to incorporate defect fixes.